Bloody Night (Lisbon, 1921): Background

 António Granjo became prime minister after the 1921 Portuguese legislative election on 10 July gave his party (Republican Liberal Party) a plurality, the first time the Democratic Party did not win elections since the 5 October 1910 revolution.
 Immediately thereafter, Republican radicals, which included the National Republican Guard, started to plot against the new government.

 Coup

 Between 5 and 6 a.m.
-19 October 1921, civilians, members of the National Republican Guard and the Navy gathered in Terreiro do Paço, and went up the Avenida da Liberdade, establishing positions and artillery in the Eduardo VII Park.
+19 October 1921, civilians, members of the National Republican Guard and the Navy gathered in Terreiro do Paço, and went up the Avenida da Liberdade, establishing positions and artillery in the Edward VII Park.
 Colonel Manuel Maria Coelho led the rebel forces during the coup.
 As the sun rose, the artillery signaled the beginning of the hostilities and NRP Vasco da Gama replied back, signalling the support of the navy ships in Tagus.
 Unable to resist, the government of António Granjo handed its resignation to President António José de Almeida.
 Yet, as night fell, Portugal was still without a government as President José de Almeida resisted appointing the government the rebels wanted.